blazejsewera/blog/src/pages/advice-for-newcomers.md

 ---

 - First and foremost, learn to communicate.
+  You don't have to be an expert right away, but focus on sharpening your communication skills, they go a long way.
 - Second, remember that you will write code **for your users**, not for your pleasure.
 Learn to listen to their voice and respect it.
   You want your work to be used.
 Without user-centric approach, you will fail to make your software user-friendly, or worse, your software will not solve your users' problems.
+  Again, you don't need to be an expert, but knowing that this should be your aim is beneficial.
   See [Your Programming "Hobby" WON'T Cut It](https://youtu.be/yARewF1V9rU) by Dave Farley.
 - Expose your projects publicly on Github / Gitlab / etc.